ngsutils/ngsutils.github.com/modules/bamutils/filter/index.md

                                    Note: If this is a large dataset, use "bamutils extract" instead.

+        -excluderef refname        Exclude reads mapping to a particular reference (e.g. chrM, or _dup chromosomes)

         -whitelist fname           Remove reads that aren't on this list (by name) -blacklist fname           Remove reads that are on this list (by name)